vpsfreecz/haveapi/README.md

 notes, data types, validators and example usage.

 Clients use the self-description to learn how to communicate with the API, which they otherwise know nothing about.
-Using the HaveAPI protocol, it is possible to create generic servers and clients that can work i

 ## Motivation
 Whenever you create an API server, you need to implement clients in various